yarlson/ftl/www/docs/getting-started/first-deployment.md

 ### 3. Deploying Your Application

-Deploy your application to the configured servers:
+Deploy your application to the configured server:

 ```bash
 ftl deploy